FREE GROCERY GUIDE

 My Personal Approach to Getting Enough Protein

-As a woman with Hashimoto's in my mid-forties who is approaching menopause and actively trying to build and maintain muscle, I shoot for about 30 grams of protein per meal at a minimum.
+As a woman with Hashimoto's, in my mid-forties, approaching menopause, and actively trying to build and maintain muscle, I shoot for about 30 grams of protein per meal at a minimum.
 This usually puts me between 90 and 120 grams of protein per day.
-Because I don't do well with lots of dairy, most of my protein comes from meat, fish, and poultry.
+Because I don't do well with lots of dairy, most of my protein comes from meat, fish, and poultry, plus some plant-based sources.

-Even as a nutritionally literate health coach and chef, getting in that much protein daily can be a bit of a challenge, especially when life gets hectic.
-I have to plan for it, cook for it, and put regular effort into it, especially when it comes to getting at least 30 grams, 3x/day.
+Getting enough protein is tough, and in working with clients, I find that most of us aren't.
+Even as a nutritionally literate health coach and chef, getting in that much protein daily can be a challenge, especially when life gets hectic.
+I have to plan for it, cook for it, be mindful of it, and put regular effort into it, especially when it comes to getting at least 30 grams, 3x/day.

 That's the magic of protein powder.
-A quick scoop or two with some nutrient-dense plant foods, and a whirl in the blender, and you've got a convenient shake or smoothie that's perfect for those busy days or a post-workout recovery drink.
+A quick scoop or two, along with some nutrient-dense plant foods, and a whirl in the blender, and you've got a convenient shake or smoothie that's perfect for those busy days or as a post-workout recovery drink.
 It's also a great way to stay satisfied between meals and reduce cravings if maintaining a healthy weight is a goal of yours.

 How to Pick the Perfect Protein Powder

 After countless community requests for protein powder recommendations, I decided it was time to dive into the endless sea of choices to try and find the perfect one.
 What I thought would take a few weeks stretched into months as I sampled, researched, and started compiling notes.
-In the end, this comprehensive guide was over a year in the making, and there's still so much to learn, and new types of protein powder coming to market every day.
-Still, I came away with a firm grasp on how to vet protein powders, so in this section, I'll share my process and criteria with you.
+In the end, this comprehensive guide was over a year in the making, and there's still so much to learn and new types of protein powder coming to market every day.
+What I came away with, in addition to a few favorites, was a grasp on how to vet protein powders, so in this section, I'll share that process and criteria with you, so that you can use it to pic your perfect protein powder.

-Picking the perfect protein powder can be a minefield for a Thyroid Thiver, especially when you're avoiding common protein powder ingredients like dairy, soy, grains, or eggs.
-Add to that the hurdle of uber-long ingredient lists, hidden sources of sugar, and artificial ingredients, and finding the right product takes some seriously fancy footwork.
+Picking the perfect protein powder can be a minefield for a Thyroid Thiver, especially when you're avoiding ingredients like dairy, soy, grains, or eggs - which are common ingredients in protein powders.
+Add to that the hurdle of uber-long ingredient lists, added sugar or sugar substitutes, supplements, stimulants, and artificial ingredients, and finding the right product takes some seriously fancy footwork.

-My beef with protein powders is that most of them are full of a lot of junk, and made with questionable ingredients that could be harboring scary things like heavy metals, stimulants, or even crazy amounts of iodine, which could be disastrous for thyroid patients.
+My beef with protein powders (pun intended) is that most of them are full of junk, and made with questionable ingredients that could be harboring scary things like heavy metals, stimulants, or even crazy amounts of iodine, which can be disastrous for thyroid patients.

-When you're trying to pick a perfect protein powder, which truly can be a needle-in-a-haystack affair, start by thinking about what you do and don't want in it.
-Craft a list of criteria based on your personal preferences, as well as your health goals.
+So, where to begin?
+When you're trying to pick a perfect protein powder, start by thinking about what you do and don't want in it.
+Craft a list of criteria based on your personal preferences as well as your dietnary needs, and health goals.

-Here's my basic list of what to look for in a thyroid-friendly protein powder:
+Here's my basic criteria of what to look for in a thyroid-friendly protein powder:

 • A complete protein source